Tuesday, 23 June 2009

 Kingsbury Town

-The team had spells in the Athenian and Isthmian Leagues before settling down the South Midlands League.
-One of the club’s players , Mark Hart, went on to become Chairman of the club during it’s most successful period in the mid to late 1980’s and he returned in 2005.
+One of the club’s players, Mark Hart, went on to become Chairman of the club during its most successful period in the mid to late 1980’s and he would later return in 2005.
 During this period the club also, briefly, changed it’s name to Kingsbury 584 FC as part of a sponsorship deal with a local garage.

 Brent Council announced that they would not be offering a lease to the club after the 2010-11 season, so the club moved to the Viking Ground at Greenford for the 2011-12 season.
-Once at Greenford the Kingsbury part of the name was dropped so the club became London Tigers FC.
+Once at Greenford, the Kingsbury part of the name was dropped, with London Tigers FC keeping their place in the league.

 My visits